-In the year 1916.
-America was on the brink of entering World War I. Barred from military service due to their gender, Augusta and Adeline Van Buren wanted to prove that women could serve as valuable Army dispatch riders for troops on the ground.
-Fueled by a desire to serve their country, the Van Buren Sisters embarked on a 5,000+ mile journey across the United States to prove that they were capable enough to join the war effort.
+Two American sisters, Augusta and Adeline Van Buren, were fueled by a desire to serve their country.
+It was 1916, and America was on the brink of entering World War I. Barred from military service due to their gender, The Van Buren Sisters wanted to prove that women could serve as valuable Army dispatch riders for troops on the ground.

 To prove their point, the badass socialite siblings from New York embarked on a 5,000+ mile journey across the United States.
 The sisters navigated precarious undeveloped roads, climbed 14,000 feet on their motorcycles to ascend Pike’s Peak, and maintained their freedom following multiple arrests for wearing “men’s clothing.”
 They were the first women to complete such a ride.